From now until October 2, 2023 at 11:59pm PDT, you can get up to an 80% bonus when you buy Aeroplan points.

 Keep in mind that if you purchased points during the last event, you’ll get an extra 15% bonus this time around.
 If this is the case, then you’re eligible for up to a 95% bonus.

-Normally, Aeroplan sells points with a base price of 3.5 cents per point.
+Normally, Aeroplan sells points at a base price of 3.5 cents per point (CAD).

 As usual, buying or gifting points doesn’t contribute to your Aeroplan Elite Status.
 We’ve previously seen a promotion for buying points which also counted towards Status Qualifying Dollars (SQD), but that’s not the case this time around.

 How many Aeroplan points can you buy?

 Since the launch of the Buy & Gift Points feature, Aeroplan has been allowing each member to buy up to 1,000,000 points per calendar year.
 That’s an enormously generous limit, much higher than other loyalty programs offer for buying points.

 (Note that gifting points refers to buying points for another Aeroplan member, not transferring your existing points.
 You can gift up to 500,000 points per year.)

 Usually, Aeroplan imposes a limit of 250,000 base points per transaction; however, the limit has been doubled under this offer.
 You can purchase up to 500,000 points in a single transaction.

 Surely, it’s a steep price to pay, but it’s not entirely unreasonable if you’re able to secure long-haul routes in business or First Class at a discount from what you’d otherwise pay in cash.

 Which credit card should you use to buy Aeroplan points?